originalsouth/saw_bench/README.md

 This code is (and forever will be) a work in progress.

 ### Usage
-Make sure Rust and gcc are installed and just run:
+Make sure rustc and gcc are installed and just run:
 ```
 make benchmark
 ```